 For information on AACSB-accredited schools and degree programs, we encourage you to visit our Best Business Schools website to explore programs that might fit your needs and goals.

 Many of the institutions accredited by AACSB offer blended and online programs.
-At present, there are no AACSB-accredited institutions that offer solely online programs.
-Criteria E in the standards provides the following guidance:
+AACSB International does not dictate the modality through which a program must be delivered.
+Standard 2 provides the following guidance:

 AACSB's standards are not prescriptive in terms of specific courses that a certain degree program should include.
-Curriculum content is addressed in Standard 9.
-This standard specifies a number of general skill areas and general business and management skill areas that all degree programs should include, in addition to the types of learning experiences AACSB expects to see in certain programs.
-AACSB does not have a standard curriculum to which we expect schools to adhere; schools have the latitude to formulate a program that is best for the mission of their school and the student population it serves.
+Curriculum content is addressed in Standard 4.
+This standard outlines core competencies, skills, and experiences that would typically be included in a business degree program. s AACSB does not have a standard curriculum to which we expect schools to adhere; schools have the latitude to formulate curricula that is best for the mission of their school and the learner population it serves.

-From the Initial Accreditation Committee handbook, "Processes to support the accreditation review include the selection of comparison groups to form a relevant context for judgments, inform strategic planning activities, and assist in the selection of Peer Review Team members.
-Reviewers from comparable institutions are better prepared to make evaluative judgments about the School, to understand the School and its aspirations, and to offer suggestions for the School’s improvement."
+From the Initial Accreditation handbook, "Processes to support the accreditation review include the selection of comparison groups to form a relevant context for judgments, inform strategic planning activities, and assist in the selection of peer review team members.
+Reviewers from comparable institutions are better prepared to make evaluative judgments about the school, to understand the school and its aspirations, and to offer suggestions for the school’s improvement.”.

 Schools can identify these groups themselves or use DataDirect to assist in their efforts.
-You can find DataDirect FAQs and online tutorials at aacsb.edu/datadirect.
+You can find DataDirect FAQs and online tutorials at aacsb.edu/data/datadirect.